sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     outputs["Get record collection"].records[0].ID
     ```

-    >The `[0]` indicates we take the first record in the collection.
-There should be only one cart at a time, but just in case we just take the first one.
+    >The `[0]` indicates the first record in the collection.
+There should be only one cart at a time, but just in case you just take the first one.

 10. Click **Save** (upper right).